rscarrera27/Sanic-JWT-Extended/README.md

 ## What is Sanic-JWT-Extended?
 Sanic-JWT-Extended is port of Flask-JWT-Extended for Sanic.

-## When to use Flask-JWT-Extended?
+## When to use Sanic-JWT-Extended?
 Sanic-JWT-Extended not only adds support for using JSON Web Tokens (JWT) to Sanic for protecting views, but also many helpful (and **optional**) features  built in to make working with JSON Web Tokens easier.
 These include: